Expatria-Technologies/Flexi-HAL/README.md

 The first four axes have single limit inputs that are also accessible via the RJ45 EST limit breakout connector.
 A sample design for a breakout panel is included in the CAM_Outputs folder.
 GRBL always knows the direction of travel so individual min and max pins are not required.
 Auto-squaring is supported by enabling ganged axes in GRBLHAL and setting the appropriate pins.

-In addition to the limit signals, there are two probe input pins on the limit RJ45 breakout connector and the main PCB that are multiplexed via XOR logic and share a single input pin on the microcontroller..
+In addition to the limit signals, there are two probe input pins on the limit RJ45 breakout connector and the main PCB that are multiplexed via XOR logic and share a single input pin on the microcontroller.

 For the dual-input signals there is no need to terminate unused ports.